awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 + Enable or disable dedicated master nodes
 + Enable or disable Multi\-AZ
 + Configure storage configuration
-+ Change the start time for automated snapshots of domain indices
 + Change the VPC subnets and security groups
 + Configure advanced options